-- Does anyone remember the story we read in lesson two, where faith leaders advocated for a school? - Who are the different categories of people who played a role until the project became a success?
+- Does anyone remember the story we read in lesson two, where faith leaders mobilized to support their communities in reducing sexual and gender-based violence and HIV? - Who are the different categories of people who played a role until the project became a success?